COLINSGITREPO/javascript-game/README.md

 # JavaScript Game

 This repository contains the source code for a JavaScript game, built using HTML, CSS, and vanilla JavaScript.
 The game features a simple interface and incorporates elements of chance, providing an entertaining and challenging experience for players.

+BLANK

 ## Objective